aluedtke7/shoppinglist/README.md

 ## Overview

 The purpose of this app is to maintain a shopping list that can be used by more than one person.
-In our family, we all use this app to inform the others about the goods that are wanted.
-If someone goes shopping, he/she can buy the goods for all family members.
+In our family, we all use this app to inform the others about the articles that are wanted.
+If someone goes shopping, he/she can buy the articles for all family members.

 The backend software PocketBase informs all running instances of the app about changes in the list.
 So, if you're inside a shop, you will see also articles that are newly put in the list by other members.

 This app needs a PocketBase backend, running somewhere.
 PocketBase is a Firebase clone in one single binary.
-More infos on [the PocketBase homepage](https://pocketbase.io).
+More information on [the PocketBase homepage](https://pocketbase.io).
 On that page is a good description, how to run PocketBase on [fly.io](https://github.com/pocketbase/pocketbase/discussions/537) (discussion area).
 There are some chapters about fly.io further down below.

 ### Features

-- Dart 3 and Flutter 3.35 compatible
+- Dart 3 and Flutter 3.38 compatible
-- Works with PocketBase v0.31
+- Works with PocketBase v0.35
+- New feature: recipes
 - several themes with custom options including dark modes
 - localization (English and German)
 - it works on Android, iOS, Linux, macOS, Windows and Web (also WebAssembly)